kherge-archive/php-silex-bootstrap/README.md

 - `dev` &mdash; Used for debugging the web application.
 - `test` &mdash; Used for running `PHPUnit` test suites.

-If you intend to use the `dev`, `test`, or any mode intended for debugging or testing, you will also want to set the `APP_DEBUG` variable to `1` (one).
+If you intend to use `dev`, `test`, or any other mode intended for debugging or testing, you will also want to set the `APP_DEBUG` variable to `1` (one).
 This will enable debugging mode in Silex.